fireship-io/react-wasm-gif-maker/README.md

-# GIF Maker with WASM (FFMpeg) & React
+# GIF Maker with WASM (FFmpeg) & React

 Convert a video file to an animated GIF with Web Assembly.

-Watch the full tutorial on YouTube and read WASM React tutorial on Fireship.io.
+[Watch](https://youtu.be/-OTc0Ki7Sv0) the full tutorial on YouTube and read [WASM React tutorial](https://fireship.io/lessons/wasm-video-to-gif/) on Fireship.io.

 > ✨ Bootstrapped with Create Snowpack App (CSA).